 - Not to mention Matt Striker showed up on both WWE SmackDown and WWE Superstars during the time he was supposed to be kidnapped and no one seemed to realize it or wonder how he kept being kidnapped.

 - That was explained as WWE had hired someone who looked remarkably like Striker, in order to keep the kidnapping a secret.

-- In Mass Effect, after Shepard becomes a Spectre, which allows them to serve as Judge, Jury, and Executioner, Admiral Hackett will repeatedly contact them about helping the Systems Alliance clean up things that that the Alliance have been involved with that aren't entirely legal.
+- After Shepard becomes a Spectre, which allows them to serve as Judge, Jury, and Executioner, Admiral Hackett will repeatedly contact them about helping the Systems Alliance clean up things that that the Alliance have been involved with that aren't entirely legal.
 These things include: Supporting a drug lord with arms (Mission: Trojan Horse Assassination), sending reconnaissance probes that will detonate with nuclear force if found (Mission: Recover/Destroy probe), and doing illegal AI research (Mission: Destroy).

-- In Dragon Age II, the Viscount, the Arishok and the Templars all use Hawke as a neutral third party agent to deal with problems that they can't officially be seen to get involved in, as well as take the blame if it goes wrong.
-It helps that Hawke's entire work-ethic is "I Was Never Here".
+- In Dragon Age II, the city guard, the Viscount, the Arishok, and the Templars all use Hawke as a neutral third party agent to deal with problems that they can't officially be seen to get involved in, as well as to take the blame if it goes wrong.
+It helps that Hawke's entire work ethic is "I Was Never Here".

 - Although the aliens in The Inexplicable Adventures of Bob! do have a (very loosely enforced) "hands-off" policy regarding Earth because it's a "nature preserve," the main reason that Generictown has not been swamped by the press and other curiosity-seekers seems to be an overwhelming, near-universal Weirdness Censor among most of the people in town.